Pickerdot/PostalCoorderJP/README.rst

-PostalCoorderJP
-PostalCoorder is a Python module that provides geocoding functionality to retrieve latitude and longitude coordinates from Japanese postal codes.
-It allows users to easily obtain precise geographic information based on postal code inputs.
+postal_coder_jp is a Python module that provides geocoding functionality to retrieve latitude and longitude coordinates from Japanese postal codes.
+It allows users to easily obtain precise geographic information based on postal code inputs.python setup.py